Life after Wall Street: Ex-bankers answer the call

-NEW YORK In his 23 years as a banker, Adam Greene trotted the globe, closing billions of dollars' worth of deals for some of the world's biggest banks, and starting his own advisory firm.
+NEW YORK, Aug 17 In his 23 years as a banker, Adam Greene trotted the globe, closing billions of dollars' worth of deals for some of the world's biggest banks, and starting his own advisory firm.
 Then, in 2006, he traded in his BlackBerry and fancy suits for a Bible and clerical collar.

 "I felt very clearly that, 'It's time to answer this call,'" said Greene, who is now a reverend and dean of spiritual life at Episcopal High School in Bellaire, Texas.